MathuraMG/ConnectionsLab-NYUAD/Week_01_HTML_CSS/README.md

     * p tag
     * headings
     * a tag
-  * In your css, implement flex in some part of the page.
+  * In your css, try to implement flex in some part of the page.
   * Upload your code on github, and share the working link in your documentation

 * DOCUMENT your progress and learnings from the making of the webpage